• Skip to primary navigation

 • White chocolate chips: It's my strong belief that white chocolate chips just work so well in these cookies!
 You can leave them out or reduce the amount, if you'd like.

-Close-up of an apple pie cookie with a bite taken out of it.
+Close-up of an apple cinnamon cookie with a bite taken out of it.

 Step-by-Step Instructions